mabogunje/yorudi/README.txt

 To learn more about the Yoruba people and their language, see http://yorupedia.com/

+CREATING A YORUDI TRANSLATION FILE
+> See `dicts/sample.yor`

+These files may be created with any text editor able to save a .txt file.
+To be recognized as a translation file, the extension must then be changed to .yor

 ENCODING
 Given the unique properties of the Yoruba language (as detailed above), a specialized input format is necessary to accurately record words.
 Details of this input format are given below.